 This scene was originally part of Chapter 2 and is an extended version of Addy’s birthday evening in San Francisco.
-Removing this section, and rewriting most of that chapter, was particularly brutal for me but the consensus among my trusted reviewers who read the very first draft was that the first couple of chapters were too long.
-In retrospect I think they were right and I made the right decision in cutting this part out.
-But being a girl, I love a good shopping scene so I thought I’d share it with you here.
+Removing this section was particularly brutal for me, but this chapter was far too long and interrupted the flow of the first part of the book.
+Cutting it was the right decision.
+But, being a girl, I love a good shopping scene so I thought I’d share it with you here.

 This scene also contains a few characters that didn’t make it into the final version of the book – Olivia’s sister, Clara, and her husband, Liam.
 (Again, in retrospect, what was I thinking?
 Clara Barton?
 Creator of the American Red Cross?)
 I like this scene for personal reasons because Clara’s apartment is really my friend Tara’s old apartment in San Francisco.

 We made the turn onto Union Street, where Clara’s store was.
 As we pulled into a parking garage, I realized with a slight shock that I was feeling pretty great.
 I had almost entirely forgotten about my crappy morning, and I was beginning to feel very birthday-y.

 Olivia’s sister, Clara, and her husband, Liam, have an apartment directly behind Jest Jewels, overlooking a tiny courtyard which is surprisingly quiet and tranquil, given that it is in the middle of San Francisco.
 Their three Doberman pinchers loudly protested our arrival until Olivia bent and gave them each a loving scratch behind the ears.

 “My nieces,” she said fondly, letting us into her sister’s apartment.